-Pride of place on Edinburgh’s Royal Mile goes to St Giles’ Cathedral, its famous crown steeple dominating the Edinburgh Old Town skyline.
-For over 900 years the cathedral has watched over the city in silent witness as the history of Scotland unfolded on its doorstep.
+For over 900 years St Giles’ Cathedral has watched over the city in silent witness as the history of Scotland unfolded on its doorstep.
 There is no more evocative place to visit in Edinburgh.

-Today a visit to the Cathedral will give you the opportunity to quietly absorb the incredible atmosphere of the building and remember the people who created the history.
+Today a visit to the Cathedral will give you the opportunity to quietly absorb the incredible atmosphere of the building and remember the people who created its history.

-- St Giles’ Cathedral was destroyed in 1385 when an English army attacked Edinburgh
+- St Giles’ was destroyed in 1385 when an English army attacked Edinburgh

-- The statue of John Knox, once minister at St Giles’, guards the Cathedral entrance.
+- The statue of John Knox guards the entrance.

 - King David I founded the Cathedral in 1124.